-The department of recreational sports employs between 150-200 student employes each year for both direct hire and work study positions.
-Employment at the FAC is a great way to get involved on-campus, meet new people and learn new leadership skills!
+The department of recreational sports employs between 150-200 student employees each year for both direct hire and work study positions.
+Employment at the Fitness and Aquatics Center is a great way to get involved on-campus, meet new people, and learn new leadership skills!

 Applications have been extended to for the positions listed in the chart below.
 Please direct any questions to TeamFAC@loyola.edu.

 Basecamp Attendant: Provides program support for Outdoor Adventure programs, including program registration, marketing, facilitating equipment rentals, and general office and organizational tasks.
 Experience with Outdoor Adventure programs preferred and Microsoft Office skills preferred.
 Reports to the Assistant Director, OAE and Climbing Wall.
 Top

 Building Supervisor: Responsible for the daily operations of the Fitness and Aquatic Center to include: opening and closing of the facility, employee supervision to ensure the facility is staffed appropriately, on-site risk manager, responder for all medical emergencies, policy enforcement, and administrative support to full-time administrator team.
 Proficiency with multi-tasking required.
 Microsoft Office skills required.
 Individuals with current ARC Professional Rescuer, CPR, Basic First Aid, and AED certifications are preferred.
 Reports to the Associate Director, Facilities and Risk Management, and the Director of Recreational Sports.
 Top

 Climbing Wall Attendant: Responsible for the safety of all climbers.
 Teaches proper climbing and belaying skills.
 Belays children ages 7 and up as well as a wide variety of others.
 Training is provided, but experience at the Department of Recreational Sports climbing wall is preferred.
 Reports to the Assistant Director, OAE and Climbing Wall.
 Top